 FreeeUp, for example, offers skilled online workers at various freelancer rates.
 They break up all skill sets based on three levels of expertise.
 They also offer freelancers in each category that are both US based and non-US based.

-1. Lower Level Workers – Lower level workers are perfect for clients with systems and processes in place, but they may require some level of training.
+1. Lower Level Workers – Lower level workers are perfect for clients with systems and processes in place, but they may require some level of onboarding.

-2. Mid Level Workers – Mid level workers have a higher level of experience, but they may need specialized training.
+2. Mid Level Workers – Mid level workers have a higher level of experience, but they may need specialized onboarding.

 3. Expert Level Workers – Expert level workers are the highest level of talent.
-They can run projects and manage a team of lower and mid level workers.
+They can run projects and manage a group of lower and mid level workers.

 FreeeUp wants their clients to know they are getting a good deal on freelancer rates.
 They have done their homework and ensured that the platform is both highly competitive and fair to their freelancers.